SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

            X8Z         Stabilizing   Continuous change has ended, but target value is not yet reached X9Z         Finalizing    Value has reached the target and any leftover cleanup operation is in progress.
-If the ECS is waiting for the value of this module beeing stable at target, it can continue.
+If the ECS is waiting for the value of this module being stable at target, it can continue.
          ============ ============== =========================================

     ``X=1,2,3 or 4`` as in `Basic Parameters`_ and ``Z=0`` for now.
 Future extensions may use different values for Y.